Jed-Miller/sqlalchemy-challenge/README.md

     5. User-input Start Date Route
     6. User-input Start and End Date Route

-For each route, I create a list of dictionaries to provide the data needed for the route.
+For each route, I created a list of dictionaries to provide the data needed for the route.